MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/understanding-differences-between-analytical-standard-dataflows.md

 ## Analytical dataflow

 An analytical dataflow, in addition to the transformation, is also capable of extra analytical features.
 These features can be AI functions in the dataflow, and even the use of computed entities.
-Analytical entities in the analytical dataflow store their data in Azure Data Lake Storage.
+Analytical entities in the analytical dataflow store their data in Azure Data Lake Storage Gen2.

 You can create analytical dataflows using Power BI dataflows, regardless of whether it's an external dataflow (a dataflow connected to a customer's Azure Data Lake Storage Gen2) or a normal dataflow created in Power BI.

 ![Creating an analytical dataflow in Power BI](media/analytical-standard-dataflows/create-analytical-dataflow-powerbi.png)

 You can also create analytical dataflows in Power Platform dataflows.
-When you are creating a Power Platform dataflow through Power Apps Portal, there is an option about making it an analytical dataflow which you can select..
+When you are creating a Power Platform dataflow through the Power Apps portal, you can choose the option to make it an analytical dataflow.

 ![Creating Analytical Dataflow in Power Platform](media/analytical-standard-dataflows/create-analytical-dataflow-power-platform.png)

 ### AI functionalities

-Depending on the requirement, sometimes, you might need to apply some AI and machine learning functions on the data through the dataflow.
+Depending on the requirement, sometimes you might need to apply some AI and machine learning functions to the data through the dataflow.
 These functionalities are possible when the dataflow is analytical.

 ![AI insights in an analytical dataflow](media/analytical-standard-dataflows/dataflow-ai-functions.png)